 This past summer I moved my daughter away to college in Mississippi (yes bring on the tears).
 We flew into Memphis and you know since we were in Memphis we had to eat.
 I was looking for recommendations for a great casual place to eat, so of course I turned to my friend Whitney Miller!
 She said to check out “The Second Line” and boy she did not disappoint!
 Everything I ate was AMAZING!
 For starters we had “The Original Andouille + Crawfish + Pimento Cheese Fries”.
 I have been wanting to go back ever since because those cheese fries have been calling my name!
 But it’s a bit too far away!
 Since Mardi Gras is around the bend and that NOLA dish keeps calling for me, I have decided I would try to recreate it at home!

-Let’s jump into to making the New Orleans inspired dish!
+Step 1.
 First make my Pimento Cheese Recipe!!
 You can make the pimento cheese ahead, if you think you can resist eating it all!
 Store it in an airtight container in the fridge!
 This makes it even better anyway.
 You can use store bought!
-But it might be a sin, I’m just saying!
+But it might be a sin, I’m just saying! (wink wink)

 Get Free Recipes from Soulfully Made delivered right to your inbox!